These are the best-paying jobs that a degree in media can unlock

 At a time when the world is getting both hyper-globalized and de-globalized simultaneously, the dateline is universal.
 The billion-dollar opportunity lies in what we make of it.

-(The writer is a senior editor at Network18 Group.
+(The writer is Editor and Business Head , TV9 Network.
 He works at the cusp of content and commerce, leveraging the marquee news brands resident in India’s largest and most diversified news network.
 A storyteller at heart, he firmly believes in the idea of media being powered by the young and restless.)